 Imagine that a party in a mediation erupts in anger when discussing a financial settlement.
 A mediator operating under traditional assumptions might understand that the anger is not simply about the money, but about underlying emotional needs, perhaps feelings of betrayal or fear of loss.
 What a determinist perspective adds is the understanding that even those underlying emotional needs and responses are themselves caused by a long chain of prior experiences and conditioning.
 The anger, from this view, was not truly chosen; it was the inevitable result of a causal chain stretching back long before the mediation session began.
 And given that chain of events, nothing else could have happened in that moment except for that emotional eruption.

 So, if human behavior is fully determined by prior causes, and we truly are experiencing our minds like the weather (or in highly emotionally charged situations, perhaps a rollercoaster) does the idea of agency, even the version of agency that Moore and Fisher describe, make any sense?
-If parties are simply acting out scripts shaped by genetics and environment, can we meaningfully say they are “making decisions” or “resolving conflicts” in any real sense?
+And if parties are simply acting out scripts shaped by genetics and environment, can we meaningfully say they are “making decisions” or “resolving conflicts” in any real way?
 If Sapolsky is right, then mediation would seem to reduce to a kind of theater: parties going through the motions of negotiation while the outcome was already determined before they ever entered the room.

 This fairly sad viewpoint misses the point that change still happens in a universe determined by cause and effect, and that “agency” can exist as something other than a synonym for free will.
 The traditional view of agency is it means that people have the intrinsic ability to choose between options and determine their own futures.
 But agency may not require free will to be meaningful.
 Agency could instead be understood as the subjective experience of control and the capacity to respond to conflict with insight and flexibility, even if those responses are ultimately shaped by prior causes.
 If the mediator’s role is to support the parties in responding more constructively to conflict, then understanding the underlying causes of behavior makes the mediator’s task more focused and effective, rather than less.